maxipon/Play.APIs/README.md

 ## Description

-This project is a collection of services and frameworks designed to facilitate communication between the Catalog and Inventory services.
+This project is a collection of services and frameworks designed to facilitate communication between the Catalog and Inventory services throughout REST APIs.
 It includes the following components:

 - **Play.Infra**: Contains the `docker-compose.yaml` file to help develop and run the application locally.
 - **Play.Frontend**: A simple template for the frontend, which uses the Catalog and Inventory services and is written in Node.js.
 - **Play.Common**: A simple framework that initializes the connection to MongoDB and helps communicate between the Catalog and Inventory services.
 - **Play.Inventory**: Defines the Inventory Entities and its Services.
-- **Play.Catalog**: Defines the Catalog Entities and its Services.
+- **Play.Catalog**: Defines the Catalog Entities, its Contracts, and its Services.

 ## Why?